usnistgov/FederalProfile-8259A/_8259-Control/logical.md

   - Situations where the IoT device can be used by anyone, and roles do not need to be defined.
     -Example: a National Park IoT device where visitors are able to ask questions, and then the IoT device provides answers.
 The identity of the person asking is not collected (a privacy control), but the question itself may be logged/recorded to determine topic interests.
 - Establish policies and procedures describing when certain features can be used for the IoT device without authorization by a role or individual.
-  - For example, using a smart coffee maker in an agency's break room.
+  - Example: using a smart coffee maker in an agency's break room.
   - Include within the policies and/or procedures a description of the compensating controls necessary in such situations, such as the need to be physically present for the use of the IoT device, the requirement to lock the door after normal business hours to the room where the device is located, etc.

 ## Policies and procedures for managing role-based access controls.

 Policies and procedures provide the details necessary to implement management and operational controls in situations where access controls are not necessary on an individual basis, but are based on the role of the IoT device user.
-For example:
+Examples:
   - Anyone within the office can use the smart coffee maker as part of a "general use" type of role, but only those within the "admin" type of role can modify the smart coffee maker settings.
   - A device can be configured to allow anyone with access to the device to view information in a public space, e.g., a public kiosk.
 However, the device has an "admin" type of role that allows only those within that role to make changes to the device.